savonet/book/introduction.md

 Based on this observation, we decided to come up with a new _programming language_, our beloved _Liquidsoap_, which would allow for describing how to generate audio streams.
-The generation of the stream does not follow a predetermined shape, it is instead described by the user in a script, which combines the various building blocks of the language in an arbitrary way: the possibilities are thus virtually unlimited.
-It does not impose a particular approach for designing your radio; it can cope with all the situations described above, and much more.
+The generation of the stream does not need follow a particular pattern here, it is instead described by the user in a script, which combines the various building blocks of the language in an arbitrary way: the possibilities are thus virtually unlimited.
+It does not impose a rigid approach for designing your radio; it can cope with all the situations described above, and much more.

 Liquidsoap itself is programmed in OCaml, but the language you will use is not OCaml (although it was somewhat inspired of it), it is a new language, and it is